Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Meromorphic continuation of twisted Selberg zeta functions

 \begin{thm} Let $\Gamma$ be a geometrically finite Fuchsian group which admits a strict transfer operator approach, and let $\chi\colon \Gamma\to \GL(V)$ be a finite-dimensional representation of $\Gamma$ with non-expanding cusp monodromy.
 Let

 be a structure tuple as in \eqref{tuple}, and let $\mc B(I;V)$ denote the associated Banach space as in \eqref{def_projBS}.
 For $s\in\C$ let $\TO_s$ denote the associated (formal) transfer operator.
-Further, for $p\in\Gamma$ parabolic let $\jc(p)$ denote the family (with multiplicities) of the lengths of Jordan chains for eigenvalue $1$ of $\chi(p)$.
+Further, for $p\in\Gamma$ parabolic let $\jc(p)$ denote the family (with multiplicities) of the lengths of Jordan chains for eigenvalue $1$ of $\chi(p)$, and let

+denote the maximal length of a Jordan chain ranging over all $\chi(p)$, $p\in\Gamma$ parabolic, with eigenvalue $1$.
 Further, let $d_0$ denote the maximal length of a Jordan chain ranging over all $\chi(p)$, $p\in\Gamma$ parabolic, and all eigenvalues.

 Then the following properties hold: \begin{enumerate}[{\rm (i)}] \item For $\Rea s > \frac{d_0}{2}$, the (formal) transfer operator $\TO_s$ defines an (actual) operator on $\mc B(I;V)$.
 It is bounded and nuclear of order $0$. \item The map